canit00/role_install_operator_framework/README.md

 Ansible role to install the [operator-framework](https://github.com/operator-framework/getting-started) sdk on Fedora.

 It also installs kubectl and minikube as your container orchestration engine.
+Additionally, if you want to deploy a local registry between minikube and the host, use following steps here.

 Requirements
 ------------